Arian04/android-hid-client/README.md

 ### Prerequisites

 * Rooted device running Android
+  - The only supported root method is magisk (this is because `magiskpolicy` is used)
 	- Technically supported versions: 10 - 12
 	- Tested versions: 12
 * Soft Keyboard